BurhanRaja/React-Newsapp/README.md

 - `componentDidMount()` for mounting means to define the component
 - `componentDidUpdate()` for updating
 - `componentWillMount()` for unmounting means to delete the component

+10. Added an Infinite Scroll in the web app

+- Install this to use infinite scroll ``` npm install --save react-infinite-scroll-component ```